-- 4.2.2.1.
-To facilitate the planning of a comprehensive transit system for the City in consultation and cooperation with all appropriate agencies. - 4.2.2.2.
-To encourage service and fare integration and other opportunities to coordinate transit travel across municipal boundaries. - 4.2.2.3.
-To support and encourage timely and continuing investments in the implementation of regional transit initiatives to ensure early adoption of rapid transit service throughout Vaughan.
+- 4.2.2.2.
+To encourage service and fare integration and other opportunities to coordinate transit travel across municipal boundaries, consistent with Regional transit policies or guidelines. - 4.2.2.3.
+To support and encourage timely and continuing investments in the implementation of regional transit initiatives to facilitate the early adoption of rapid transit service throughout Vaughan.